apitestbase/apitestbase.github.io/_docs/en/expressions.md

 ### Default Imports

-Following Java classes are by default imported when every Groovy expression is evaluated, so you can use their shorthand names instead of fully qualified names in the expressions.
+Following Java classes are by default imported when any Groovy expression is evaluated, so you can use their shorthand names instead of fully qualified names in the expressions.

 ```
 java.lang.*